 - Encouraging regular customers to come in more often

-- Improving the odds of a infrequent customer choosing your business over competitors
+- Improving the odds of an infrequent customer choosing your business over competitors

 - Encouraging customers to spend more

-As with any customer service intensive business, the owner should be present and fully engaged with the business as much as possible.
-For many customers the sign of a good business is seeing the owner front and center taking orders, serving, and greeting and conversing with the public.
+As with any customer service-intensive business, when running a coffee shop, the owner should be present and fully engaged with the business as much as possible.
+For many customers, the sign of a good business is seeing the owner front and center taking orders, serving, and conversing with the public.